NEW: Medical examiner process

 Quick overview - What does this mean for GP practices?

-• The change means that all deaths in the community (except clear coroner referrals) will need to be referred to the medical examiner office before a death certificate can be provided.
+• The change means that all deaths in the community (except clear coroner referrals) need to be referred to the medical examiner office before a death certificate can be provided.
 Referral to the medical examiner will be through SystemOne/EMIS.

 • From the date of statute, the MCCD must be sent to the Registrar office by the Medical Examiner’s office.
 The completed MCCD must therefore be sent to the ME office by the GP, and not direct to the Registrar office